apache/gravitino/docs/how-to-test.md

 ---
 title: How to test Gravitino
 slug: /how-to-test
-license: Copyright 2023 Datastrato Pvt.
-This software is licensed under the Apache License version 2.
+license: "Copyright 2023 Datastrato Pvt Ltd.
+This software is licensed under the Apache License version 2."
 ---

 Gravitino has two types of tests: unit tests and integration tests.
 Unit tests are mainly